 Another common cause of the rotten egg smell in shower drains is the presence of sulfur bacteria in the water.
 These bacteria thrive in environments with low oxygen levels, and they produce hydrogen sulfide gas as part of their metabolism.
 If the water supply to your shower has high levels of sulfur, then the bacteria will thrive, and the rotten egg smell will persist.
 Addressing these common causes of rotten egg smell in shower drains requires a combination of regular cleaning and maintenance, as well as addressing any issues with the water supply.

-You may also like: How to Effectively Waterproof a Shower Niche: A Complete Guide
+You may also like: How Many 2x4s Do You Need for a Shower Curb?
+A Simple Guide

 The Role of Bacteria in Foul-Smelling Shower Drains